mitrefireline/simfire/docs/source/config.md

 #### moisture
 (`float`)<br>
-Used in Rothermel calculation.
+Used in simulator fire spread calculation.
 Most of Southern California has the default value of 0.03.

 ---